AliSawari/Alisawari/README.md

 ## a little about me

 you can think of me as a Terminal Hungry, Automation Loving, Git Lover Guy who loves to keep his work always committed.
 I'm Mainly interested in Web Development, Specially Back-end.
 I'm in love with JavaScript and its Ecosystem.
-Just because I love automating stuff so freaking much, i'ma say it again, **I LOVE AUTOMATING TASKS** :heart_eyes:
+Just because I love automating stuff so freaking much, i'ma say it again, **I LOVE AUTOMATING TASKS**

 ## Work Experience